Onelky/One-vents/README.md

 # Description
-This is a React application that allows the user to create,edit, delete their events as well as seing their contact's events.
+This is a React application that allows an user to create,edit, delete their events as well as seing their contact's events.
 It also has user authentication, comments sections, google integration (for events location).

 ## Available Scripts